DwightIvany/finance/NetWorth/2023/Ivany Family Financial Report 2023.md

 ## ​Growing Net Worth

 ![[Net Worth 2023.png]]
-A review of our Net Worth over the past several years.
+A review of our Net Worth over the past several years plotted with our target.
 ## Cash Flow

 This measurement provides significant insight into our short term management of our money, which feeds our long term plans.
 Any unusual patterns should be discussed, and understood.
 This shows a clear pattern of debt reduction.